appium/appium-xcuitest-driver/docs/ios-tvos.md

 <img src="https://user-images.githubusercontent.com/5511591/55161297-876e0200-51a8-11e9-8313-8d9f15a0db9d.gif" width=50%>

 > **Warning**
-> Apple TV 4K is not supported because [appium-ios-device](https://github.com/appium/appium-ios-device) library,
+> Apple TV 4K device with tvOS 17 may not work because [appium-ios-device](https://github.com/appium/appium-ios-device) library,
-> that we use to support low-level communication with devices, only supports devices connected via USB.
+> that we use to support low-level communication with devices, does not work for tvOS 17.
+> As a workaround, please use `appium:skipDeviceCheck` capability with `appium:webDriverAgentUrl` to avoid device communication.
+> [This page](./attach-to-running-wda.md) may help to check how to use `appium:webDriverAgentUrl`.

 ## Setup